mkane968/Text-Mining-with-Student-Papers/README.md

 *Outcomes from ENG 701 Syllabus, Temple University First-Year Writing Program, Revised June 2022*

 Once texts have been searched for these outcomes, their surrounding context can be retrieved and stored for further analysis.
-Since each text is associated with its grade metadata, researchers can investigate trends in language patterns and their differences across high (A), mid-range (B-C) and low-scoring (D-F) essays.
+Since each text is associated with its grade metadata, researchers can investigate trends in language patterns and their differences; for example, across high (A), mid-range (B-C) and low-scoring (D-F) essays.
 This can be done using natural-language processing tools in this repository as well as by using [the DocuScope tool.](https://www.cmu.edu/dietrich/english/research-and-publications/docuscope.html)

 ## Data Collection